spion/spion.github.com/src/documents/posts/es7-async-await-step-in-the-wrong-direction.html.md

 }
 ```

-This implementation is incomplete because it lacks error handling.
-Still, its
-quite easy to write a complete one using bluebird's `Promise.coroutine`,
-which [lets you specify a custom yield handler][bb-735]

 The best part of this change is that we did not have to change the original
 code at all.
 We didn't have to add the transaction parameter to every function,
-to take care to properly propagate it everywhere and to properly create those
+to take care to properly propagate it everywhere and to properly create the
-transactions.
+transaction.
 All we needed to do is just change our execution engine.

 And we can add much more!
 We can `yield` a request to get the current user
 if any, so we don't have to thread that through our code.
 Infact we can
-implement [continuation local storage][cls] with a few lines of code.
+implement [continuation local storage][cls] with only a few lines of code.

-An often mentioned reason why we need async functions are async generators,
+Async generators are often given as a reason why we need async functions.
+If
-which are considered impossible to implement.
-The reason being, its impossible
-to use `yield` as await and to generate values at the same time.
+yield is already being used as await, how can we get both working at the same
+time without adding a new keyword?
+Is that even possible?

-Yes, thats possible without async/await too.
-Here is a simple proof-of-concept:
+Yes.
+Here is a simple proof-of-concept.
 [github.com/spion/async-generators](https://github.com/spion/async-generators).

-We can do much more advanced things with generators too.
-An example worth
+All we needed to do is change the execution engine to support a mechanism
+to distinguish between awaited and yielded values.

-exploring is a query optimizer that supports aggregate execution of queries.
+Another example worth exploring is a query optimizer that supports aggregate
-If we replace `Promise.all` with our own implementaiton caled `parallel`, then
+execution of queries.
+If we replace `Promise.all` with our own implementaiton
-we can add support for non-promise arguments.
+caled `parallel`, then we can add support for non-promise arguments.

 Lets say we have the following code to notify owners of blocked issues in
 parallel when an issue is resolved: